flaviens/gsoc-sim-mem/README.md

 **Step 2:** Clone the opentitan repository locally.

 **Step 3:** Manage the `lowrisc:prim_generic:ram_2p` core dependency with FuseSoC:
+Make sure to be located at the root of the local simmem repository, then execute:

 ```bash
 fusesoc init
 fusesoc library add $PATH_TO_OPENTITAN
 ```

 Where `$PATH_TO_OPENTITAN` is the path to the local cloned OpenTitan repository.
-To verify that the operation succeeded, then execute:
+To verify that the operation succeeded, execute:

 ```bash
 fusesoc list-cores | grep lowrisc:prim_generic:ram_2p